-At this stage of their lives, millennials are more likely than other generations to donate their time rather than their money.
-With lower pay than previous generations and a lot of student debt, for the moment, this group has less disposable income than more established generations.
+At this stage of their lives, millennials are more likely than other generations to donate time instead of money.
+With lower pay and more student debt than previous generations, millennials are more likely to report limited disposable income.

-“Millennials are dealing with a lot of competing financial priorities.
-They are more willing to give their time than write a check,” says CAPTRUST Senior Director Grant Verhaeghe.
+“They’re dealing with a lot of competing financial priorities, but that doesn’t mean they don’t want to help,” says CAPTRUST Director of the Institutional Portfolios Practice Grant Verhaeghe.
 “Creating a sense of ownership for millennials around a fundraising activity can be the first building block of an ongoing relationship.”

-One well-known example of an experience-based fundraising challenge was a 2014 campaign to raise money for the ALS Association.
-As part of the challenge, more than 17 million people, including Bill Gates and former President George W. Bush, dumped ice-cold water over themselves in order to raise awareness about amyotrophic lateral sclerosis.
+One well-known example of an experience-based fundraising challenge was the 2014 water-bucket challenge that raised money for the ALS Association.
+As part of the challenge, more than 17 million people, including Bill Gates and former President George W. Bush, dumped ice-cold water over themselves.
 The ALS Ice Bucket Challenge raised $115 million—twice as much as the charity raises in a typical year.

-Raising a windfall equal to double your organization’s annual budget, like the ALS Association did, can come with its own challenges, however.
-The ALS Association reports that they’re running a significant deficit right now, as they spend down the burst of money from the Ice Bucket Challenge.
+However, raising a windfall that’s equal to double your organization’s annual budget, like the ALS Association did, can present its own unique challenges.
+For instance, the ALS Association reported running a significant deficit five years after, as they spent down the burst of money from the Ice Bucket Challenge.

-There is no question, millennials are some of the heaviest consumers of social media.
-According to the Pew Research Center, a whopping 90 percent of them use it, and 51 percent of them use it to engage in causes they care about.
-This generation also likes to use an array of digital platforms and social media to reach out to their personal networks and ask for help in fundraising.
+Although Gen Z may give them a run for the money, millennials are still one of the biggest consumer groups of social media.
+According to The Millennial Impact, 90 percent of millennials use one or more forms of social media daily, and 51 percent use it to engage in causes they care about.
+This generation also likes to use an array of digital platforms to reach out to their personal networks and ask for help in fundraising.
 This includes Facebook, Quora, Twitter, Instagram, and LinkedIn, to name just a few.

-“By engaging millennials online and through Twitter, Instagram, and other digital media, nonprofits can connect with a much larger network,” says Eric Bailey, a CAPTRUST financial advisor specializing in institutional fiduciary services for endowments and foundations.
-“It’s pretty clear, this generation uses social media to amplify their voices on issues that matter to them, and nonprofits should be taking full advantage of that.”
+“By engaging millennials online and through digital media platforms, nonprofits can connect with a much larger network,” says Eric Bailey, a CAPTRUST financial advisor specializing in institutional fiduciary services for endowments and foundations.
+“This generation uses social media to amplify their voices on issues that matter to them, and nonprofits should be taking full advantage of that.”

-As Figure One shows, almost half of millennials who have given charitably like promoting organizations through their social media accounts.
-Additionally, millennials are twice as likely as boomers to follow a cause or charity on social media and nearly twice as likely to see social media platforms as an acceptable way to ask for a donation.
+As Figure One shows, almost half of millennials who have given charitably enjoy promoting nonprofit organizations through their social media accounts.
+Additionally, millennials are twice as likely as baby boomers to follow a cause or charity on social media.
+And they’re nearly twice as likely to see social media platforms as an acceptable way to ask for donations.